-- As outlined above, the significance of an effect is determined based on the magnitude 2.6.8 of an impact and the sensitivity of the receptor affected by the impact of that magnitude.
+- As outlined above, the significance of an effect is determined based on the magnitude of an impact and the sensitivity of the receptor affected by the impact of that magnitude.
 This section describes the criteria applied for marine ecological receptors and water quality in this chapter to characterise the magnitude of potential impacts and sensitivity of these receptors.
-The terms used to define magnitude and sensitivity are based on those used in the DMRB methodology, which is described in further detail in Volume 2, Chapter 4: Environmental Impact Assessment Methodology and is consistent with those used for terrestrial ecology receptors (see Volume 2, Chapter 9: Onshore Ecology).

-- 2.6.9 Potential impacts of the Thurrock Flexible Generation Plant have been assessed through considering how each Important Ecological Feature (IEF) would be affected by the temporary and permanent elements of the projects design.
-In the impact assessment, the following have been taken into account:

-- Type of impact positive or negative;

-- Extent or spatial scope of the impact;

-- through mitigation measures;

-- Timing and frequency of the impact, in relation to ecological changes; and

-- long-term (5 or more years).
+The terms used to define magnitude and sensitivity are based on those used in the DMRB methodology, which is described in further detail in Volume 2, Chapter 4: Environmental Impact Assessment Methodology and is consistent with those used for terrestrial ecology receptors (see Volume 2, Chapter 9: Onshore Ecology). - 2.6.9 Potential impacts of the Thurrock Flexible Generation Plant have been assessed through considering how each Important Ecological Feature (IEF) would be affected by the temporary and permanent elements of the projects design.
+In the impact assessment, the following have been taken into account: - Type of impact positive or negative; - Extent or spatial scope of the impact; - Reversibility of impact whether the impact is naturally reversible or reversible through mitigation measures; - Timing and frequency of the impact, in relation to ecological changes; and - Likely duration of the impact short-term (< 1 year), medium-term (< 5 years) or long-term (5 or more years).